AndreaFalanti/Hypermedia-2019-september/documentation/documentation.md

 Describe here synthetically, which models you have introduced for resources.

+-- The main resources of our web application are images, used as a thumbnail or in photo galleries of some detail pages.
+We decided to use an array of image paths in our database for each object that use a photo gallery, so that API calls can return it and from script we could easily set image sources in html tags.
+Other data is only textual, so we used standard JSON format to return it (along with the images array mentioned before).

 ### Data model
 Describe with an ER diagram the model used in the data layer of your web application.
 How these map to the OpenAPI data model?

 ![Web diagram](images/database-ER.png)
-The model used in the data layer map the openAPI data model because the data is fetched as it is from database and API has a clear definition of each object type in its "definitions" tag.
+--The model used in the data layer map the openAPI data model because the data is fetched as it is from database and API specification file has a clear definition of each object type in its "definitions" tag.
 Every object have listed all attributes with corresponding types and examples.